romeerez/orchid-orm/docs/src/guide/current-status-and-limitations.md

 Relations support only a single column for primary and foreign key.

-Support for `JOIN LATERAL` is in the plans, it will enable an interesting optimization of joining and selecting relations.

 Cannot select record with relations in the `create`, `update`, and `delete` queries.

 No helpful methods available for `PostGis`, full text search, trigram search.
 Need to use raw SQL pieces for this.